Canaman: Demographics

 In the 2020 census, the population of Canaman was 36,205 people, with a density of sigfig 36,205/43.27.

-Urbanization is fast in the town due to people from the east going to either the urban areas of Canaman, or Naga City for better opportunities.
-Which also explains why population has been decreasing in the western barangays.
+Rapid urbanization is a primary result of Canaman's commercial opportunity for inhabitants west of the municipality, deflating the congruence of population from western localities.
+The rising demand of basic public utilities in predominantly rural-based barangays has extended urbanization far from the central poblacion and arterial urban corridors.

+Government

 Economy

-Canaman has the lowest poverty rate in the province of Camarines Sur.